Royal Museums of Art and History: From the Halle Gate to the Cinquantenaire Palace

-The Cinquantenaire Museum after the Second World War
+The museums after the Second World War

 The Second World War brought a sharp halt to the activities of the RMAH.
 The collections were taken to safety and, in 1942, Henry Lavachery took over from Jean Capart.
 Immediately after the war, he began a thorough reorganisation of the institution.
 In 1946, a fierce fire reduced an entire wing of the Cinquantenaire Museum to ashes, as well as destroying part of the collections housed there.

 Rebuilding took time and it was only in 1966 that the new wing was inaugurated.
-The work was expertly led by Count Charles de Borchgrave d’Altena, head curator from 1951 to 1963, and by his immediate successor Pierre Gilbert.
+The work was expertly led by Count Charles de Borchgrave d'Altena, head curator from 1951 to 1963, and by his immediate successor Pierre Gilbert.
 All the while, they were expanding the collections (with, among other things, the series of tapestries The History of Jacob) and modernising the museum.
-Their successors as head curator have continued the work of reorganisation and renovation and since the mid-1980s have seen some eighty big, temporary exhibitions organised, adding to the institution’s dynamism.
+Their successors as head curator have continued the work of reorganisation and renovation and since the mid-1980s have seen some eighty big, temporary exhibitions organised, adding to the institution's dynamism.

+Museums

+The Royal Museums of Art and History form a group of several museums; two of them are located in the Parc du Cinquantenaire/Jubelpark: the Art & History Museum (formerly the Cinquantenaire Museum), which is the institution's headquarters and its most important site, and the Pavilion of Human Passions (1896), a building designed by Victor Horta to house a high-relief sculpture by Jef Lambeaux.
+Closer to town, the Halle Gate, a vestige of the second walls of Brussels (1381), houses medieval collections.
+The Musical Instruments Museum (MIM) is housed in an Art Nouveau building, the former Old England department store, on the Mont des Arts/Kunstberg.
+In addition, the Museums of the Far East, consisting of the Japanese Tower, the Chinese Pavilion and the Museum of Japanese Art, are located a few kilometers from the city centre, in Laeken.

+Art & History Museum

+The Art & History Museum is a museum of antiquities and ethnographic and decorative arts that occupies most of the southern part of the Cinquantenaire complex.
+It is one of the constituents of the Royal Museums for Art and History (RMAH), which itself is part of the Belgian federal institute of the Belgian Federal Science Policy Office (BELSPO), and is one of the largest art museums in Europe.

+The museum consists of several parts, including a national collection of artefacts from prehistory to the Merovingian period (c.
+751 AD), as well as from classical antiquity of the Near East, Egypt, Greece and Rome.
+Artefacts from non-European civilisations, such as China, Japan, Korea, pre-Columbian America, and the Islamic world, are also on display.
+Additionally, a collection of European decorative arts includes pieces from the Middle Ages to the 20th century, such as sculptures, furniture, tapestries, textiles, costumes, old vehicles, etc.